Introduction to Transformers: an NLP Perspective: Applications

 \subsection{Vision Models}

 While Transformers were first used in NLP, their application to other domains has been a prominent research topic.
-In computer vision, for instance, there is a notable trend of shifting from CNNs to Transformers as the backbone models.
-In this sub-section, we consider \textbf{Vision Transformer} (\textbf{ViT}) - an interesting application of Transformers to image classification \citep{dosovitskiy-etal:2020image}.
-Vision Transformer is a milestone model which opens the door to purely Transformer-based vision models.
-Here we consider the basic structure of Vision transformer to make this section concentrated and coherent, although there has been an extensive literature on Vision transformer and its variants.
-More detailed discussions of vision transformer can be found in recent surveys \citep{han-etal:2022survey,liu-etal:2023survey}.
+In computer vision, for instance, there is a notable trend of shifting from CNNs to Transformers as backbone models.
+In this subsection, we consider the \textbf{Vision Transformer} (\textbf{ViT}) --- an interesting application of Transformers to image classification~\citep{dosovitskiy-etal:2020image}.
+The Vision Transformer is a milestone model that opened the door to purely Transformer-based vision models.
+Here, we consider the basic structure of the Vision Transformer to keep this section focused and coherent, although extensive literature exists on the Vision Transformer and its variants.
+More detailed discussions of vision models can be found in recent surveys~\citep{han-etal:2022survey,liu-etal:2023survey}.

-The core idea behind Vision Transformer is to transform an image into a sequence of visual tokens, and input this sequence into a Transformer encoder to generate a representation of the image.
+The core idea behind the Vision Transformer is to transform an image into a sequence of visual tokens, and input this sequence into a Transformer encoder to generate a representation of the image.
 The Transformer encoder is standard, and so we will not discuss it here, given the introduction to Transformers we have presented so far in this chapter.
-Mapping a 2D image into a sequence of tokens needs some additional work.
-Suppose we have an image represented as an $H \times W \times C$ feature map, where $H$ is the height of the image, $W$ is the width of the image, and $C$ is the number of channels.
-The first step is to segment this image into a number of \textbf{patches}.
+Mapping a 2D image into a sequence of tokens requires additional processing.
+Suppose we have an image represented as an $H \times W \times C$ feature map, where $H$ is the height, $W$ is the width, and $C$ is the number of channels.
+The first step is to partition this image into a set of \textbf{patches}.
 Suppose all patches are squares of side length $P$.
-Then the resulting patches can be represented by feature maps of shape $P \times P \times C$.
-By ordering these patches in some way, we obtain a sequence of $\frac{HW}{P^2}$ patches, with each patch being treated as a ``token''.
+Then, the resulting patches can be represented by feature maps of shape $P \times P \times C$.
+By ordering these patches in a specific manner, we obtain a sequence of $\frac{HW}{P^2}$ patches, with each patch being treated as a ``token.''

 Given this patch sequence, the subsequent steps are straightforward.
-For the patch at each position, we obtain a $d$-dimensional embedding by a linear transformation of the input feature map.
-The input of the Transformer encoder is a sequence of $d$-dimensional vectors, each of which is the sum of the corresponding patch and positional embeddings.
-Figure \ref{fig:vision-transformer} illustrates the patching and embedding steps in Vision Transformer.
+For the patch at each position, we obtain a $d$-dimensional embedding via a linear transformation of the flattened patch.
+The input to the Transformer encoder is a sequence of $d$-dimensional vectors, each of which is the sum of the corresponding patch embedding and positional embedding.
+Figure~\ref{fig:vision-transformer} illustrates the patching and embedding steps in the Vision Transformer.